Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListService\appsettings.json` file
-1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the app key `TenantId` and replace the existing value with your Microsoft Entra tenant ID.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListService(ms-identity-dotnet-native-aspnetcore-v2)` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListService(ms-identity-dotnet-native-aspnetcore-v2)` application copied from the Microsoft admin center.
-1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `TodoListService(ms-identity-dotnet-native-aspnetcore-v2)` app, in the Azure portal.
+1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `TodoListService(ms-identity-dotnet-native-aspnetcore-v2)` app, in the Microsoft admin center.

 #### Register the client app (TodoListClient(ms-identity-dotnet-native-aspnetcore-v2))